jerryjj/fello/README.md

 This is an example project to demonstrate serverless coding with Firebase.
 Demo: https://fello.backender.io/

+The slides used with this demo repository can be found from serverless-firebase-fello.pdf -file.

 # How to use this repository

 This repository has been split into different feature branches.